 We are excited to announce the theme of our Lustrum Symposium: The Democratic Legitimacy of the European Union!

 During our online event we want to give an introductory overview of the evolution of (the competences) of the EU over time.
-We will highlight the change in sentiment towards EU politics.
-For this we will look at amongst others the main factors that led to the result of the Brexit referendum.
-Furthermore, we will analyse the developments in the Netherlands that influence the public’s opinion of the EU.
-Lastly we will envisage several proposals or changes to increase the democratic legitimacy of the EU and increase the connection between citizens and politicians on a supranational level.
+We aim to highlight the change in sentiment towards EU politics.
+Furthermore, we will analyse the developments that influence the public’s opinion of the EU.
+Lastly we would like to envisage several proposals or changes to increase the democratic legitimacy of the EU and increase the connection between citizens and politicians on a supranational level.

 Our Lustrum Symposium will take place online, on Thursday the 6th of April!
 The event will be held on Zoom and starts at 19:30 (7:30 PM).
 To receive the Zoom link to the event, please use the following sign-up form: https//forms.gle/c3UcMPS4a4GKqJg97